 When you arrive at Cabo Pulmo National Park, you’ll see there are some diving shops and food options.
-We have pre-booked a guide both times we’ve visited and highly recommend it.
+We pre-booked a guide both times we’ve visited and highly recommend it.
+You must have a registered guide to explore Cabo Pulmo, which you can indeed secure once you’re there, but booking an ecotour for snorkeling is smart travel.

 Our guide shared the history of the area, a good deal about whale migration, and made sure that we knew how to interact with sea lions.
 Yes, sea lions.
 A highlight of snorkeling at Cabo Pulmo is the sea lion population that enjoys saying high to the humans.
 They jump off the rocks around you, dive deep and pop up.
 They’re awesome and they keep their distance.

 We’ll be back for snorkeling with the kids when they’re a bit older.
 And I forgot to mention it, but there’s also a very long reef off the shore a few hundred yards.
 You do need to be dropped here by a guide and it’s only recommended in very good weather.